 He thinks of the silver bull hanging around his neck, thinks of the weight of it.
 "For now," Max says.
 "At least until the end of this assignment."

 "Think on it," Magnus says gravely, creaking to his feet.
 "After all, as you said, you've got time now, and I'm glad you've given thought to the future.
 I wanted to make sure you were all right."

 "Fine," Max says, swallowing a lump in his throat.
 "Thank you, Maestro."

-Max watches the old mad stand up, stretch, and slip away, sipping his sweet, hot tea, and considers the possibilities.
+Max watches the old mad slip away and considers the possibilities.

 VIII.
 Loyalty, part two

 Veradis blinks her tea-drop eyes up at him, then looks back down to the too-bright silver bull in his hand.
 "Really?
 You're a Cursor?"